- Publisher policies

 By working together, we will become more effective in driving positive change within scholarly publishing – and we invite and encourage other publishers to join us.

 Editors and reviewers are expected to treat articles they handle confidentially.
 Editors and reviewers must not disclose information about manuscripts (including their receipt, content, status in the publishing process, reviewer feedback and final decision) to anyone, except where expressly permitted by the journal Editorial Office.
 They should not use knowledge of the work before its publication to further their own interests.
 Reviewers also have the right to confidentiality; they will remain anonymous to authors (unless they choose to waive their anonymity) and readers, and their comments will not be published.
+To avoid breaches of confidentiality, peer reviewers must not upload manuscripts to AI tools.

 In situations in which a reviewer wishes to co-review an article with a junior member of their laboratory, they must abide by the same rules of confidentiality and publishing ethics, and be named as a co-reviewer on submission of the review to the journal (a box is provided for this information).
 Sharing manuscript details with lab members as a whole or with colleagues outside of the lab is not permitted.